-• Familiarize yourself with your program of study and the requirements for graduation.
+- Familiarize yourself with your program of study and the requirements for graduation.
 Develop a list of courses for which you would like to register.
 Devise a list of questions concerning degree requirements and/or the relevance of certain courses to meet your individual career/ transfer goals.
-Review your education career plan and determine if you need to make adjustments to it.

-- Meet with your advisor on a regular basis and attend all scheduled appointments.
+Review your education career plan and determine if you need to make adjustments to it. - Meet with your advisor on a regular basis and attend all scheduled appointments.
 During those meetings, your advisor should discuss with you a number of topics, including how the current semester is progressing; whether you are on track to meeting your academic goals; how the School may assist you with your career aspirations; and what courses you may need and/or wish to take in the next semester. - The academic advising process should be a conversation.
 Ask questions to clarify information, and take notes.
 Evaluate the information you receive and act accordingly.
 Remember, academic advisors are there to assist you in the decision-making process; however, ultimately, you are responsible for your education.

 Effective academic advising assists you in accomplishing your goals in a timely manner and allows you to be in control of your own educational endeavors.
-It is encouraged that you develop an ongoing relationship with your advisor, and not only during the designated advising period, to evaluate your progress as a student.
+You are encouraged to develop an ongoing relationship with your advisor to evaluate your progress as a student.
 By developing this relationship, you will gain insight into academic issues and career options as they relate to your academic program.